Fanie de Villiers bowled an inspired spell in the second innings to script a famous win for South Africa away from home © Getty Images

 Once the Australians saw the slightest streak of light they broke through the door: McDermott bowled one on a perfect line and length that had Symcox caught-behind while Warne turned another almost at a right-angle across Matthews that took his edge and went to Waugh at silly-point to give Warne his tenth wicket.

 Rhodes flicked Warne through mid-wicket to bring up his fifty and the South African 200, but there was no stopping Warne: the ball that hit de Villiers on the pad would have gone on to hit the middle-stump.
-As Donald walked out Rhodes decided to play his strokes, and lofted McDermott for a six over square-leg.
+As Donald walked out Rhodes decided to play his strokes, and lofted McDermott for six over square-leg.

 Rhodes scored runs at a frantic pace, wanting to score as many as possible before Donald’s resistance ended.
 The pair added 37 in 42 minutes before Donald was caught-behind off Warne, leaving Rhodes stranded on a 162-ball 76: it would turn out to be the partnership that would define the Test.

-Slater, the hero of the first innings, was bowled through the gate by de Villiers for one before Taylor and Boon settled down for a 109-minute partnership of 47.
+Slater, hero of the first innings, was bowled through the gate by de Villiers for 1 before Taylor and Boon settled down for a 109-minute partnership of 47.
 Boon hit one tamely back to Donald, who grassed the chance, but Kirsten pulled one out of thin air at short-leg off de Villiers to dismiss Boon.

 Day Five: A historic win

 Free entry was announced for Day Five, and a huge crowd of 107,587 flocked to the ground.
 Both sides had a chance to win, though Australia were the favourites.

 Wessels could not field in Australia’s second innings, and Cronje had been an excellent job as a stand-in.
 Before the day’s play, however, Wessels had a chat with Cronje: he had, after all, played alongside Border for a long time, and knew what might work against him.